CharlesStover/reactn/README.md

 You use `dispatch = useDispatch(reducerName)` to use a reducer that was added by the `addReducer` helper function.

+You use `dispatch = useDispatch(reducerFunction, property)` or `[ value, dispatch ] = useDispatch(reducerFunction, property)` to apply a
+reducer specifically to a global state property.
+This is very similar to React's native `useReducer` functionality.

 #### Class Components

 Global state in class components behaves exactly like local state!